hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 winget install --id Microsoft.PowerShell.Preview --source winget
 ```

-There are multiple generators available to create a SDK out of the Open API spec.
-I had at the end the best result with [openapi-generator-cli-6.6.0.jar](https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/6.6.0/)
+There are multiple generators available to create a SDK out of the OpenAPI 3.x spec.
+In the end, I had the best result with [openapi-generator-cli-6.6.0.jar](https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/6.6.0/)

 T﻿he minimum requirement to execute this JAR File is to have as a minimum JAVA Runtime Environment (JRE) version 8 installed.
 I used the [Microsoft OpenJDK 17.0.8 LTS](https://learn.microsoft.com/en-us/java/openjdk/download) build as JRE on my system.
-Having all requirements in place, I could simply create the DSCC PowerShell SDK with the following command:
+Having all requirements in place, I simply created the DSCC PowerShell SDK with the following command:

 ```powershell
 java -jar openapi-generator-cli-6.6.0.jar generate -i storage-api.yaml -g powershell -o dscc-powershell-sdk
 ```

-T﻿he output directory that I specified with the -o flag of the generate command, contains the following files:
+T﻿he output directory that I specified with the -o flag of the generate command contains the following files:

 ![](/img/openapigeneratoroutput.png "Openapi Generator Output")

 A﻿fter generating the DSCC PowerShell SDK, I needed to install the PowerShell modules (stored in the src directory) locally before I could use it in PowerShell scripts.
-The local installation is done by simply running the Build.ps1 script located in the openapi-generator-cli output directory that you specified with the -o flag.
+The local installation was done simply by running the Build.ps1 script located in the openapi-generator-cli output directory that is specified with the -o flag.

 ```
 powershell Build.ps1
 ```

-H﻿aving completed all these steps, I am ready to use the DSCC PowerShell SDK to automate daily DSCC tasks.
+H﻿aving completed all these steps, I was ready to use the DSCC PowerShell SDK to automate daily DSCC tasks.

 # How to use the DSCC PowerShell SDK